Engel & Völkers

 Location is an important factor for buying an apartment, as it can determine the apartment price and your proximity to important hubs.

-Whether you want to be near hospitals, schools, and your office or be in the suburbs, it is important to determine the location best suited to you.
+Whether you want to be near hospitals, schools, and your office or be in the suburbs, it is important to determine the residential area best suited to you.

 Some areas like Jumeirah Village Circle, Dubai Marina, Business Bay and Jumeirah Lake Towers, are considered popular locations for people looking to settle in Dubai.